Hans-Ulrich Rudel: Personal life, death and funeral

 Rudel was married three times.
 His 1942 marriage to Ursula Bergmann, nicknamed "Hanne", produced two sons, Hans-Ulrich and Siegfried.
 They divorced in 1950.
 According to the news magazine Der Spiegel, one reason for the divorce was that his wife had sold some of his decorations, including the Oak Leaves with Diamonds, to an American collector, but she also refused to move to Argentina.
 On 27 March 1951, Der Spiegel published Ursula Rudel's denial of selling his decorations, and further stated she had no intention of doing so.
 Rudel married his second wife, Ursula née Daemisch, in 1965.
 The marriage produced his third son, Christoph, born in 1969.
 Rudel survived a stroke on 26 April 1970.
 Following his divorce in 1977, he married Ursula née Bassfeld.

-Rudel died after suffering another stroke in Rosenheim on 18 December 1982, and was buried in Dornhausen on 22 December 1982.
+Rudel died following another stroke in Rosenheim on 18 December 1982, and was buried in Dornhausen on 22 December 1982.
 During Rudel's burial ceremony, two Bundeswehr F-4 Phantoms appeared to make a low altitude flypast over his grave.
 Dornhausen was situated in the middle of a flightpath regularly flown by military aircraft, and Bundeswehr officers denied deliberately flying aircraft over the funeral.
 Four mourners were photographed giving Nazi salutes at the funeral, and were investigated under a law banning the display of Nazi symbols.
 The Federal Minister of Defence Manfred Wörner declared that the flight of the aircraft had been a normal training exercise.